Explained: ‘Vivaad se Vishwas’ scheme in India’s tax mechanism

 The Bill FM is going to bring in the Lower House of Parliament is named as Direct Tax 'Vivad Se Vishwas' Bill, 2020.
 The bill focus for resolution of disputed tax and related matters.

-In the Union Budget 2020, that was held on February 1, she announced "Vivad se Vishwas" scheme to resolve 483,000 direct tax disputes pending in various tribunals.
+In the Union Budget 2020, that was held on February 1, she announced, "Vivad se Vishwas" scheme to resolve 4,83,000 direct tax disputes pending in various tribunals.

 This unique scheme will offer waivers of penalty and interest if the disputed amount is paid before March 31, 2020.